LinuxForHealth/health-patterns/helm-charts/health-patterns/README.md

 >health-patterns/services/terminology-service-core/src/main/resources/mappings

 * De-Identification Service - This step will de-identify the clinical data flowing through the pipeline and store the de-identified version in a separate FHIR server.
-The de-identification rules are currently static and can be found [here](../services/deid-core/src/main/resources/de-id-config.json).
+The de-identification rules are currently static and can be found [here](../../services/deid-core/src/main/resources/de-id-config.json).

 * Million Hearts ASCVD Model: This step will calculate a ten-year risk of cardiovascular disease using the Million Hearts ASCVD Model.

-FIXME: as well as manual updates of the ASCVD Parameter Context within the Clinical Ingestion Nifi flow to point to your ASCVD services.

 ## Deploying the Health Patterns Helm chart